What is extradition?

 Similar provisions apply as for category 1 territories if the wanted person is either charged with, or serving a sentence in respect of, a domestic offence.

 Many states are not designated as either category 1 or 2 territories.
-For these states export extradition from the United Kingdom may still be possible pursuant to section 193 of the Extradition Act, Parties to international conventions (and related secondary legislation), or section 194 on Special extradition arrangements.
-Such extraditions however are rare.
+For these states export extradition from the United Kingdom may still be possible pursuant to section 193 of the Extradition Act, where the states involved are parties to specified international conventions (and related secondary legislation), or under section 194 which allows for special "ad hoc" extradition arrangements.
+Such extraditions, however, are rare.

 Reasons for refusing an extradition request